BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 Opening of a payment channel will require another on-chain transaction to be processed.
 If you choose to automatically open a channel for the user both the initial and channel opening transaction status can be indicated with one screen.
 This avoids exposing users to unnecessary complexity.

 Once a payment channel is open, the user's wallet is ready to use.
-As the user's newly opened channel only has outbound liquidity they will not be able to receive Lightning payments straight away.
+As the newly opened channel only has outbound liquidity, they will not be able to receive Lightning payments yet.

 <div class="image-slide-gallery">